zhang-de-re/School/Classes/Fall 2021/Phil Methods HCE/blogpost.md

 ###### Equipoise or Evidentialism: Ethics of Uncertainty in RCTs
 ###### Alexander Zhang

-The West African Ebola virus epidemic is regarded as a triumph of modern science and international cooperation.
+The response to the West African Ebola virus epidemic is hailed by some as a triumph of modern science and international cooperation.
-It is hailed by some as an exemplary success story as the international collaboration of organizations spanning national governments (e.g. Canada, the United states, and impacted African countries); government agencies (e.g. PHAC, NIH, and CDC); non-governmental organizations (e.g. Medicins San Frontieres);
+It is a success story of international collaboration as organizations spanning national governments (e.g. Canada, the United states, and impacted African countries); government agencies (e.g. PHAC, NIH, and CDC); non-governmental organizations (e.g. Medicins San Frontieres);
-global public health entites (e.g. WHO, GAVI, and the Wellcome trust);
+global public health entities (e.g. WHO, GAVI, and the Wellcome trust);
-universities (e.g. University of Geneva and DDalhousie University); and private sector companies (such as NewLink Genetics, GSK, and Merck) resulted in the rapid distribution of a vaccine widely reported to give 100 percent protection.
+universities (e.g. University of Geneva and Dalhousie University); and private sector companies (such as NewLink Genetics, GSK, and Merck) resulted in the rapid distribution of a vaccine widely reported to give 100 percent protection.
 Surely this represents a shining achievement of humankind coming together